Berlin in One Day: Best Itinerary, Map, Tips & Guide

 Museum Island

 Berlin’s Museum Island is a UNESCO World Heritage Site on Spreeinsel, or Spree Island, in the historic heart of the city.
-It is one of the most visited sites of Germany’s capital and one of the most important museum sites in Europe, so a must do in Berlin.
+It is one of the most visited sites in Germany’s capital and one of the most important museum sites in Europe, so a must-do in Berlin.

-There are a bunch of different museums here built under the Prussian rulers that are worth coming back for if you find yourself with more time, but with only 24 hours in Berlin, you’ll want to head to the Pergamon Museum.
-It houses a collection of Roman, Greek, Byzantine, and Persian artefacts, including the supremely impressive Ishtar Gate.
+There are a bunch of different museums here built under the Prussian rulers that are worth coming back for if you find yourself with more time, but with only one day in Berlin, you’ll want to head to the Pergamon Museum.
+It houses a collection of Roman, Greek, Byzantine, and Persian artifacts, including the supremely impressive Ishtar Gate.

 Other museums on the island include Neues Museum for Egyptian history and artifacts, or the Deutsches Historisches Museum, which is focused on German history.